Xinglab/rmats2sashimiplot/README.md

                         '#CC0011[,#FF8800]'
   --font-size FONT_SIZE
                         Set the font size.
+Default: 8 --fig-height FIG_HEIGHT
+                        Set the output figure height (in inches).
+Default is 7 if sample size < 5 and 14 if sample size is 5 or more --fig-width FIG_WIDTH
+                        Set the output figure width (in inches).
 Default: 8 --hide-number         Do not display the read count on the junctions --no-text-background  Do not put a white box behind the junction read count --keep-event-chr-prefix